-This small nation consists of three islands: Grenada, Carriacou, and Petit Martinique.
+This small Caribbean nation consists of three islands: Grenada, Carriacou, and Petit Martinique.
 Grenada is by far the largest of the three, with a width of twelve miles (18 km) and a length of twenty-one miles (34 km).
-Its 133 sq. miles (440 sq. km.) are mountainous, volcanic terrain, reaching heights of over 2,750 feet atop Mount St. Catherine.
+The island's 133 sq. miles (440 sq. km.) are mountainous, volcanic terrain, reaching heights of over 2,750 feet atop Mount St. Catherine.

 This topography provides Grenada with one of the loveliest and most varied environments in the Caribbean, including crater lakes as well as a startling variety of plant and animal life.
 Forests shift to mangrove at the coast, giving way to stunning white sand beaches, brilliant blue water, and exquisite coral reefs.

 The three islands of Grenada are located in the Eastern Caribbean at the southern extremity of the Windward islands, only 100 miles north of Venezuela.
 To the north lie St. Vincent and the Grenadines to the south Trinidad and Tobago.

 Grenada's population numbers about 93,000, comprising citizens of African, East-Indian, and European descent.
 The largest proportion of the population, about 75%, is of African descent.

 Average temperatures range from 24C/75F to 30C/87F, tempered by the steady and cooling trade winds.
 The lowest temperatures occur between November and February.
 Because of Grenada's remarkable topography, the island also experiences climate changes according to altitude.
 The driest season is between January and May.
 Even during the rainy season, from June to December, it rarely rains for more than an hour at a time and generally not every day.